zenmetsu/docker_factorio_server/README.md

 ## Quick Start

-Begin by running the server to create the necessary folder structure and configuration files under ```/tmp/factorio```.
+Begin by running the server to create the necessary folder structure and configuration files.
+For this example we'll use ```/tmp/factorio``` to store our data.

 ```
 docker run -d -P -v /tmp/factorio:/factorio --name factorio dtandersen/factorio